As I was reading through The Jewish Press, a weekly Jewish orthodox newspaper published in

 alleviate the boredom of local legislators.
 How else could you explain the following Texas law?
 "When two railroad trains

 meet at a crossing, each shall stop and neither shall proceed until the other has passed."
-But as for others, you can rest
+But as for the rest, you can rest

 assured they reflect the public standards of the time.
 In fact, if you want to study how public values have changed over the